OSHA/ANSI Safety Sign Standards

 Did you know OSHA, the Occupational Safety and Health Administration, requires specific labeling in the workplace?
-In fact, there’s a long list of labels and signs industrial employers are required to display to help protect workers from hazards.
+There’s a long list of labels and signs industrial employers are required to display to help protect workers from hazards.

 “Warning” should be used to describe a hazard that COULD result in death or serious injury.
 “Warning” signs are often used on conveyor systems, dangerous exposures, and electrical equipment where accidental shocks have the potential to kill.

 “Caution” is used for hazard labeling as well.
 But only hazards which COULD result in minor or moderate injury.
 “Caution” signs are reserved for less serious hazards, like trip and fall hazards, non-life threatening electrical shocks, and equipment that may cause minor injury.